 Zoloft actually comes from a group of drugs known as selective serotonin reuptake inhibitors (SSRIs); these drugs have been formulated to control major depression and other types of mental illnesses by controlling the level of serotonin in the brain (serotonin is a neurotransmitter believed to affect sleep, mood and learning.

 Zoloft may have been proven safe and effective in treating depression and certain types of disorders in patients, however, if used by pregnant women or those trying to conceive, risks of serious birth defects become a threat (there is also danger if Zoloft is taken while being treated with certain types of drugs, like methylene blue injection, pimozide, and MAO inhibitor, such as selegiline, isocarboxazid, rasagiline, phenelzine, tranylcypromine and linezolid).
-A website with the address, www.williamskherkher.com/practice-areas/defective-pharmaceuticals/zoloft/ offers helpful information about Zoloft and the serious threats pregnant women may face if they take the drug.
+The website of the lawyers at Williams Kherkher offers helpful information about Zoloft and the serious threats pregnant women may face if they take the drug.

 Prescription drugs are not the only ones identified as causing adverse effects in patients, though.
 Different kinds of medical products or devices have also been linked to the development of new and serious medical conditions instead of improving patients’ quality of life.
 One specific example of a medical device that causes complications is the Stryker Hip Implant, a prosthetic implant intended to treat people suffering from fractured hip joint, or improve or replace a patient’s biological makeup.